Ivan Perinčić

 Ivan Perinčić (born 11 February 1977) is a Croatian professional basketball coach and former player.
+He currently serves as the assistant coach for Limoges CSP of the LNB Pro A.

 Playing career

 Perinčić grew up with a youth system of his hometown team Zadar.
 A power forward, he spent his playing career in Croatia, Italy, Turkey, Bosnia and Herzegovina, the Czech Republic, and Hungary.
 During his playing days, he played for Zadar, Progresso Castelmaggiore, Zagreb, Türk Telekom, Dubrava, Cibona, Mlékárna Kunín, Široki, Falco Szombathely, and Zabok.
 He retired as a player with Zabok in 2012.

 National team career

 In July 1994, Perinčić was a member of the Croatia under-18 team that won the silver medal at the FIBA Europe Under-18 Championship in Tel Aviv, Israel.
 Over four tournament games, he averaged 8.2 points per game.
 In July 1995, Perinčić was a member of the Croatia under-19 team that won fourth place at the FIBA Under-19 World Championship in Greece.
 Over eight tournament games, he averaged five points, 3.1 rebounds, and one assist per game.